style95/word-parser/README.md

 ###How to Build and Deploy

-Spark-CEP is built with sbt, you could use sbt related commands to test/compile/package.
+Spark CEP is built with sbt, you could use sbt related commands to test/compile/package.

-Spark-CEP is built on >= Spark-1.5, you could change the Spark version in Build.scala to the version you wanted, currently Spark-CEP can be worked with Spark version 1.5+.
+Spark CEP is built on >= Spark-1.5, you could change the Spark version in Build.scala to the version you wanted, currently Spark CEP can be worked with Spark version 1.5+.

-To use Spark-CEP, put the packaged jar into your environment where Spark could access, you could use spark-submit --jars or other ways.
+To use Spark CEP, put the packaged jar into your environment where Spark could access, you could use spark-submit --jars or other ways.

-####Spark-CEP job submission sample
+####Spark CEP job submission sample

 ```bash
 {$SPARK_HOME}/bin/spark-submit \